Chain

 We have indexed 30 Carl's Jr. menu items with full calorie and macronutrient information.
 Across the catalog, items average 270 calories per serving, ranging from a light 95-calorie option up to 1020 calories for the most energy-dense entry.
 The lowest-calorie item currently in the database is Carl's Jr., All Natural Charbroiled Chicken Salad at 95 calories, while the highest is Carl's Jr., Double Western Bacon Cheeseburger at 1020 calories per listed serving.

 Use the table below to scan calorie counts at a glance, then click any item for the full macro breakdown — protein, total and saturated fat, carbohydrates, sugar, fiber, sodium, cholesterol — plus the published ingredient statement and any allergens detected.
-All figures are per serving as submitted by the manufacturer to the USDA Branded Foods database, so they should match what is printed on in-store packaging in the United States.
+All figures are per serving as listed in the Open Food Facts database; some entries reflect packaged retail versions or regional variants of menu items, so treat current in-store information as authoritative.
 Restaurants occasionally reformulate recipes; if you spot a discrepancy with current store packaging, the in-store information takes precedence.

 If you are eating at Carl's Jr. regularly, the most useful habit is to anchor your order around protein and fiber, then watch the sodium total across the meal.
 A typical combo at a Carl's Jr. location can clear half of the FDA's daily 2,300 mg sodium limit before drinks or sauces, so balance the rest of the day accordingly.